RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_database.md

 * `port` - (Optional) TCP port on which the database is available - must be between 10000 and 19999. **Modifying this attribute will force creation of a new resource.**
 * `remote_backup` (Optional) Specifies the backup options for the database, documented below
 * `enable_default_user` (Optional) When `true` enables connecting to the database with the default user.
 Default `true`.
 * `tags` - (Optional) A string/string map of Tags to associate with this database.
-Note that all keys must be lowercase.
+Note that all keys and values must be lowercase.

 The `alert` block supports: